spacerace/romfont/README.md

 counter for every font, so check the font-bin and font-images folder, if there is something new relevant to you.

+# The tool
+I have written a tool to browse a ROM image and search for 8x8, 8x14, 8x16 charsets and export.
+It can be found here on github in another repo, called "romfont-extractor".

 # Already extracted fonts
 ```
 LEGEND: "ok" - font already extracted